 1054 Pittwater Rd, Narrabeen

 This playground is the an amazing play space for preschoolers and toddlers, with plenty of equipment to keep them busy.
 The playground is right next to the amazing Tramshed Cafe for that all-important coffee, and Narrabeen Lake offers walking and cycling tracks the whole family can enjoy.
+It’s one of our favourite North Shore parks and playgrounds near a cafe.

 The playground is the perfect space for creative play, and you literally cross a drawbridge to enter.
 Inside there is a great climbing fort (adding on to the imaginary play) with plenty of natural materials used to add to the play space.